MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/reference/hypervisor-platform-funcs/CPUIDAccess.md

 ```

 ## Return Value
-Information about exits caused by the virtual processor executing the CPUID instruction is provided in the `WHV_X64_CPUID_ACCESS_CONTEXT` structure.
-The `DefaultResultRax-Rbx` members of the structure provide the values of the requested CPUID values that the hypervisor would return based on the partition properties and the capabilities of the host.
+Information about exits caused by the virtual processor executing the `CPUID` instruction is provided in the `WHV_X64_CPUID_ACCESS_CONTEXT` structure.
+The `DefaultResultRax-Rbx` members of the structure provide the values of the requested `CPUID` values that the hypervisor would return based on the partition properties and the capabilities of the host.

-Exits for `CPUID` accesses are only generated if they are enabled by setting the `WHV_EXTENDED_VM_EXITS`.CpuidExit property for the partition.
+Exits for `CPUID` accesses are only generated if they are enabled by setting the `WHV_EXTENDED_VM_EXITS.CpuidExit` property for the partition.